K-Hideyoshi/VRCHOTAS/README.md

 - Confirm whether the mapping targets are pose position or velocity targets.
 - Use `Recenter Hand` if you need to reset the current hand reference point.
 - Review the application logs for mapping and pose state output.

-## Development Notes

-- Every code change must be accompanied by a README update for any affected behavior, UI, workflow, build requirement, or user-visible feature.
-- README should stay concise and focus on core content rather than deep implementation detail.

 ## License